 • Open a small cardboard box to see how the cube shape was created.

-Van Hiele (1986) proposed Levels of Geometric Thinking:
+Van Heile (1986) proposed levels of geometric thinking:

-Level 1 Children learn individual characteristics of shapes such as “a triangle has three sides.”
+Level 0: Children learn to recognise geometric shapes by viewing them as a whole.
+Level 1: Children learn individual characteristics of shapes such as “a triangle has three sides.”

 Level 2: Children learn more complicated relationships between the characteristics of a shape – for instance, they may come to understand that a square is a rectangle because it has all the same properties of a rectangle.